SridharSurapaneni07/data-visualization-dashboard/datastore-setup.md

 db.createCollection("data");
 5. (Optional) Verify: `show dbs;` and `db.data.find();` after ingestion.

-This setup provides a simple document store for the JSON data.
+Refer to jsondata.json, a simple document store for the JSON data.